stac47/stac47.github.io/_posts/2022-07-03-git-revert-rebase.markdown

 topic branch on the `main` one and you are reported with some bugs and as it would be too long to correctly fix them, you decide to revert your changes.

-So once again, starting from that state:
+So once again, starting from the following state:

 ```sh
 % git log --pretty=oneline --graph --decorate --branches --remotes --tags --abbrev-commit